MySQL

 None

-The URL format is: jdbc:mysql://<endpoint>:<port>/<database name>.
+The URL format is: jdbc:mysql://<endpoint>:<port>/<database_name>.

 lookup.max-retries